arthurattwell/repo-backup-script-generator/README.md

 # Clone-all-repos script generator

 Generates a script for backing up all your GitHub repos.
 Clunky, but it works. tested only with Ubuntu.
-YMMV on Mac and Windows.
+YMMV on Mac.
+Not for Windows.

 Use it at [arthurattwell.github.io/myrepos-setup](http://arthurattwell.github.io/myrepos-setup), where there are more instructions.